 Immigrating is a big thing.
 I’ve read in different articles on the subject that it’s a traumatic experience with a grieving process afterwards, akin to the seven stages of grief.

-Like anything stress / anxiety related, you’ll feel horrible at times.
-And, like with all stress / anxiety related stuff, you’ll have to work through it or even seek medical help if it becomes unmanageable.
+Like anything stress/anxiety related, you’ll feel horrible at times.
+And, like with all stress/anxiety related stuff, you’ll have to work through it or even seek medical help if it becomes unmanageable.
 Don’t belittle the things you feel, because you think it’s stupid or whatever.
 Your mental health is just as important as your physical health!

 Don’t feel like you need to keep up appearances.
 Cry if you need to.
 Rant if you need to.
 Scream into a pillow or go jogging.
-You don’t need to be busy all of the time, so if you need a moment, take it.
+You don’t need to be busy all the time, so if you need a moment, take it.
 If you’re someone who copes by being busy, do that then.
 The point is, don’t feel that you need to hit the road running.
 You’ll probably crawl for a while, then jog, then run, then fall and crawl again.
 It’s a process and a cycle.

 You’re going to have off days.
 You’ve just gone through a MASSIVE change, so allow yourself time to come to terms with that.

 I know it’s easier said than done, because this is the thing I struggle with most.
-This isn’t a good time for my anxiety to act up either (is there ever a convenient time for that?) because I’m in the middle of a TON of book-related work and we’re potty-training Kayla.
-With a two year old in the midst of discovering life, I don’t have the time or energy to feel down!
+This isn’t a good time for my anxiety to act up either (is there ever a convenient time for that?) because I’m in the middle of a tonne of book-related work and we’re potty-training Kayla.
+With a two-year-old in the midst of discovering life, I don’t have the time or energy to feel down!
 But I’m learning to allow myself a gap to find my feet.
 As I said, mental health is important, so I do try to ease up on myself and how I feel.

 You’ll probably read more about the process of doing that here in the near future. 😀